Pacifica Radio in turmoil as ousted executive stages sit-in

-BERKELEY, California (Reuters) - The fired executive director of the Pacifica Radio network says she is not leaving the left-leaning organization’s California headquarters, and equipped with an inflatable air mattress at her office, she is settling in for a fight.
+BERKELEY, Calif., March 26 (Reuters) - The fired executive director of the Pacifica Radio network says she is not leaving the left-leaning organization’s California headquarters, and equipped with an inflatable air mattress at her office, she is settling in for a fight.

 Summer Reese, 40, was fired by the non-profit foundation’s board in an 11-7 vote on March 13 and locked out of the headquarters in Berkeley, California, both sides said.